 The truth is, under ideal circumstances (good fresh pasture grasses) your mare would blossom, especially knowing the selenium, vitamin E, calcium and phosphorus nutrients are sufficient.
 With this you would only need to supplement with iodized salt and maybe grain if needed for extra weight or protein.
 Fresh pasture will hold a protein content of 6-8% and calcium and phosphorous ratio of 1.2:1 or close but once cut and dried, the grass loses its vitamin and mineral profile significantly.
 Most researchers feel the ideal balance is about 1.2 parts calcium to 1 part phosphorus, up to about 2:1.
 Excess dietary phosphorus, in any form, binds calcium and prevents its absorption, but the same is not true in reverse; excess calcium has almost no effect on the absorption of phosphorus.

 With the ideal pasture not the norm or available for most breeders, our bio chemists have calculated the ideals in numbers in relationship to forage complimentary nutrition.
 Our PUREFORM All-In-One Equine Health supplement concentrates are formulated with a full spectrum of highly absorbable vitamins, essential amino acids, antioxidants, digestive yeasts and minerals with different amounts of calcium and phosphorous depending on your hay type.
 If you are not sure, a simple call or email to our office and the conversation of clarity can begin.

 Beware: There are a few nutrients to beware of when given in excess.
 For instance, Iodine is a micro mineral that is in mineral blocks or iodized loose salt and also high in kelp/seaweed meal.
-The total should be calculated.
+The total daily intake should be calculated.

 We are here to help you build a solid and successful breeding program.